How to Revive Gel Pens That Doesn’t Work | Easy Steps

 Furthermore, acetone can be quite corrosive on the main types of plastic. if you choose to use it, only dip the tip of the gel pen, nothing else.

 Other alternatives to acetone include odorless mineral spirits or kerosene.
+So, if you don’t have acetone near hands, you can try using them.

 Related Content: How to Fix a Dry Highlighter Pen Work